WheelsMcFantini/crabada-accountant/readme.md

 # Crabada Accountant
 Crabada Accountant is a little tool I wrote to help me keep track of my Crabada mining teams.
 My goal was to collect transaction data from [Snowtrace](https://snowtrace.io) and enrich it with price data from [CoinGecko](https://coingecko.com).
 This requires a Snowtrace account, it's free to sign up and you get 5 API requests per second on the free plan which is more than enough, no payment information required!

+*NOTE:* This currently downloads all your transactions.
+I hope to include block ranges soon.
+I use a dedicated account for my mining teams, so all my transactions are Crabada based.

 ****